 Pro Tip: Blending the ingredients in this cocktail creates a frothy texture, according to Cathy Roma of What Should I Make For.
 "Add the rum and orange liqueur and buzz with an immersion blender or blend in a blender until frothy," she explains.

-Why We Love It: Frothy, sweet, tart and warm, this cocktail has all the right components for a delicious fall drink.
+Why We Love It: Frothy, sweet, tart, and warm, this cocktail has all the right components for a delicious fall drink.

 Apple Cider Cocktail

-The Recipe: Easy Apple Cider Cocktail
+The Recipe: Easy Apple Cider Cockail by Sugar and Cloth

 The Hero Ingredient: The addition of cloves to this warm, rum cocktail adds a hint of spice and an inviting scent.

-Pro Tip: Ashley Rose of Sugar & Cloth reveals that this apple cider cocktail is quite versatile.
+Pro Tip: Ashley Rose of Sugar and Cloth reveals that this apple cider cocktail is quite versatile.
 It can be served either warm or cold, and is also easy to turn into a mocktail.
 "You can also serve it warm as a spiced drink, or chilled as a refreshing punch," she says.
 "It truly is the perfect beverage for large holiday gatherings."

 Why We Love It: The recipe for this cocktail creates several servings, making it ideal for entertaining a large crowd.